LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 ### PublishLast

 The `PublishLast` operator calls `Multicast` with an [`AsyncSubject<T>`](03_CreatingObservableSequences.md#asyncsubject).
 The effect of this is that the final item produced by the source will be delivered to all subscribers.
-You still need to call `Connect`—this determines when subscription to the underlying source occurs.
+You still need to call `Connect`.
+This determines when subscription to the underlying source occurs.
 But all subscribers will receive the final event regardless of when they subscribe, because `AsyncSubject<T>` remembers the final result.
 We can see this in action with the following example:

 ```cs
 IConnectableObservable<long> pticks = Observable